Smile-SA/palindrome.js-local-live-monitoring/README.md

-# realTimeDataSystem: My Node.js Application
+# Local live monitoring server

-Welcome to my ``realTimeDataSystem`` application!
-This application is a lightweight collection of functions to retrieve detailed hardware, service metrics, system metrics and OS information:
-- get detailed information about system, cpu, battery, memory, disks/filesystem, network, software, services and processes.
+This application offers a streamlined set of features designed to fetch data regarding hardware specifications, service metrics, system performance, and operating system details.
+It provides detailed insights into various components such as system, CPU, battery, memory, disks/filesystem, network, software, services, and processes.

 ## Prerequisites